psmithiv/nioc/README.md

 ## Getting Started
 ### Initializing NIoc
-In your applications index.js/server.js file simply require the NIoc module and call the returned method passing in the path to your bean definitions json file.
+In your applications index.js/server.js file simply require the NIoc module and instantiate the returned method as a new object passing in the path to your bean definitions json file.
 If no bean definitions file is specified when calling 'nioc()', NIoc will automatically look for a beans.json file one level up from 'node_modules'.

 ```js
 var nioc = require('nioc');